News and Information

-If you have questions about this event, please email Yvonne at firstname.lastname@example.org.
+If you have any questions about the event or any upcoming events please contact our Volunteer Chapter Coordinator at firstname.lastname@example.org.

 Meet our Speaker

-The National Clinical Lead for Total Health with Kaiser Permanente’s Care Management Institute, Dr. Tuso is the Regional Physician Co-Lead for Complete Care and Regional Physician Lead for the Readmission Reduction Program for the Southern California Permanente Medical Group.
-Dr. Tuso is a practicing nephrologist and hospitalist physician on the staff at Antelope Valley Hospital and Palmdale Regional Medical Center.
-Additionally, he serves as the director of the Fresenius Medical Care Dialysis Unit in Lancaster, California.
-Dr. Tuso is on the Board of Directors of Antelope Valley Partners for Health, a community based organization for local public health planning and intervention in the Antelope Valley and serves on the Medical and Expert Advisory Board for the International Plant-based Nutrition Healthcare Conference.
+Dr. Tuso is the Southern California Permanente Medical Group Regional Physician Co-Lead for Complete Care and a practicing nephrologist and hospitalist physician on the staff at Antelope Valley Hospital and Palmdale Regional Medical Center.
+Additionally, he serves as the Director of the Fresenius Medical Care Dialysis Unit in Lancaster, California.
+Dr. Tuso is on the Board of Directors of the Plantrician Project, a non-profit whose vision is to educate, equip and empower our physicians and healthcare practitioners with knowledge about the indisputable benefits of plant-based nutrition.
+He is also on the Board of Directors of Antelope Valley Partners for Health, a community based organization for local public health planning and intervention in the Antelope Valley.

 Dr. Tuso received his undergraduate degree from the University of California, Riverside and M.D. from St. Georges University School of Medicine.
 He completed his internal medicine residency at Griffin Hospital in Derby Connecticut, a teaching affiliate of Yale University School of Medicine, and nephrology fellowship at the University of California, Los Angeles.
 He then was awarded a National Institute of Health Training Grant and completed a research fellowship at Cedars Sinai Medical Center in Los Angeles.
 For his research work he was awarded a Young Investigator Award from the American Society of Transplant Surgeons.
 Dr. Tuso is board certified in internal medicine and nephrology.
 He has authored over fifty articles and books and is a Fellow of the American College of Physicians.